paszu/3DSRepo/Part-5-(arm9loaderhax).md

 15. Delete `sysNAND-A9LHAX.bin` from your SD card
 15. Delete `NAND.bin` from your SD card
 7. Reinsert your SD card into your 3DS then press Start to reboot
+6. Update your CFW SysNAND to the latest version using system settings

 If everything has gone according to plan, arm9loaderhax will be installed to your device, your EmuNAND will have been copied to your SysNAND, and you will no longer need EmuNAND.
 You can now reboot and your device should automatically launch into CFW SysNAND.